5 Effective Literacy Activities for Grades 3-5

 Reading Response activities involve students selecting a book or text of their choice and responding to a menu of questions.
 Students can respond in a folder or in a reader’s notebook that has been set up at the beginning of the school year.

 Response menus can be used throughout the year and encourage confidence and familiarity, especially with learners who need extra support!
+Students can also share responses to the class or in their small group.

 reading response menus